How Much Water Do You Use?

 • Fix leaky faucets.
 Save 15 to 20 gallons per day.

 • Shorten showers.
 Save 2.5 gallons per minute.
-Catch the water while your shower is heating up and use it to water plants, clean, or drink.
+Catch the shower water while you wait for it to get warm and use it to water plants, clean, or drink.

 • Fill bathtubs halfway.
 Save 12 gallons per bath.